 Beloved conductor and string pedagogy expert Mary Sorlie strikes a winning balance of fun and rigor in GTCYS’ entry-level string orchestras, Philharmonia East and Philharmonia West.
 Beginning string players develop vital ensemble skills that foster individual growth, while learning how to listen and watch, and understand orchestral vocabulary.
 Philharmonia performs four to five annual concerts, including two at Orchestra Hall, and students have an average of 2 to 4 years’ experience.
 Special artistic projects, sectionals, retreats, social activities, and extra opportunities provide a well-rounded and transformative experience which develops students’ musical, leadership, and lifelong skills.

-Philharmonia East rehearses on Thursdays (September through early May) from 6:30 – 8:00pm at Gustavus Adolphus Lutheran Church, 1669 Arcade Street, Saint Paul.
+Philharmonia East rehearses on Tuesdays (beginning September 2018 through early May) from 6:30 – 8:00pm at Gustavus Adolphus Lutheran Church, 1669 Arcade Street, Saint Paul.

-Philharmonia East performed at GTCYS’ Fall Festival at Orchestra Hall, Minneapolis, on Sunday, November 15, 2015.
-Listen to a sample of their performance of their live performance at that concert of Shepherd’s Hey by Patrick Rozsell here.
+Philharmonia East performed at GTCYS’ Fall Festival at Orchestra Hall, Minneapolis, on Sunday, November 19, 2017.
+Listen to a sample of their performance of their live performance at that concert of Phrygian Spin by Robert Sieving here.
 Interested in purchasing the full performance?
 Click here to purchase CDs and MP3s!